 • Many experienced service dog handlers have had a great deal of access challenges.
 An access challenge doesn’t have to be negative, but even if they’re all neutral, multiple access challenges during the same visit from various employees can become aggravating.
 A little coordination goes a long way in preventing this, so have a plan that ensures no more than one access challenge per customer visit, whenever possible.

 • Having your employees role play and talk about situations where an access challenge may or may not be warranted (it’s not always clear) can be an invaluable tool.
 Acting this out brings new insight in a fun and engaging way, bringing the training to life.
 This also affords supervisors opportunities to observe and positively shape the employee culture around customer treatment.
 Supervisor/training leader feedback goes a long way toward molding company culture, so don’t stay silent or encourage negativity!

 • Encourage employees to consult with a supervisor if they ever want advice or help with a situation.
 You can’t cover all possibilities during one training situation!
 Make a brief service dog access training segment part of your new-employee orientation program, and plan regular re-trainings every six months to a year, depending on turnover and your business’s needs.
 Check back with Psychiatric Service Dog Partners for any updates to training materials and federal service dog laws.

 • States cannot take away access rights provided by federal law, but some states have service animal laws that can guarantee additional protections and impact how your gatekeepers should interact with customers with animals.
-We encourage you to learn about your state’s service animal/assistance animal laws by finding them through the Animal Law Resource Center’s search function:
+We encourage you to learn about your state’s service animal/assistance animal laws by finding them through Michigan State University’s Animal Legal & Historical Center:

 Did you try out these pointers in your business?
 We’d love to hear any feedback, positive or negative, so we can improve our outreach efforts to our business community friends.
 Contact Us either to provide feedback or solicit advice!*